ue bot icon

 Life comes down to the quality of your relationships, especially the close ones.

 Sadly, the last words between the father and son were not positive.
-The relationship was strained but it was also important because they only had each other due to the loss of the wife/mother.
-These were two independent-minded people who clearly needed each other but couldn’t find a way to make peace with their differences.
-It’s quite sad how much damage that pride, judgment, and misunderstanding create in life.
-It’s important to always remember that what has been said in anger or frustration can’t be taken back.
-Physical and emotional wounds, unless properly treated, tend to heal slowly and scar badly.
-Life is not a Hollywood movie and there is no assurance of a happy conclusion.
+The relationship was strained, yet it remained important because they relied on each other after losing the wife/mother.
+These two independent-minded people clearly needed each other but couldn’t find a way to make peace with their differences.
+It’s sad how much damage pride, judgment, and misunderstanding create in life.
+It’s important to remember that what has been said in anger or frustration can’t be taken back.
+Physical and emotional wounds, unless adequately treated, tend to heal slowly and scar badly.
+Life is not a Hollywood movie, and there is no assurance of a happy conclusion.

 Love means accepting the other person for who they are and not trying to mold or change them into who you want them to be.
 As a family member or close friend, your job is to be there for them when they stumble and/or need encouragement and support.
-People are individuals and eventually must chart and follow their own journey.
-Never knowingly make it too hard for someone close to you to be their authentic self around you.
-Trying to convince another adult person to conform to your views of how they should live their life only creates resistance and hinders the strength of the relationship.
-And unless they are putting themselves or another person in harm’s way through aberrant or dangerous behavior, who are you to sit in judgment anyway?
-Many of us are far too quick to rush to judgment.
+People are individuals and eventually must chart and follow their journey.
+Never knowingly make it too hard for someone close to you to be their authentic selves around you.
+Trying to persuade another adult to live as you do only breeds resistance and weakens the bond.
+Furthermore, unless their actions put themselves or others in danger, who are you to pass judgment?
+Many of us make hasty judgments.

-In our current world of rampant divorce and disposable adult relationships, unconditional love is hard to come by, but it should be the rule not the exception between parent and child.
-Our job as parents is to equip our children with the moral/ethical foundation to properly navigate the twists and turns of life.
-We also should encourage their independence and self-confidence to be true to themselves, especially when this is not easy to do.
+In our current world of rampant divorce and disposable adult relationships, unconditional love is difficult to come by.
+Still, it should be the rule, not the exception, between parent and child.
+It is our responsibility as parents to provide our children with a moral and ethical foundation that will enable them to effectively navigate the complexities of life.
+We also should encourage their independence and self-confidence to be true to themselves, especially when the path is not easy.
 The reality is that our kids will grow up, make their own choices, and deal with the consequences.
 When things don’t go as planned or they stumble, we can make it hard or easy for them to reach out to us and share the mutual experience of being human.
 My favorite quote from the movie is “…you don’t choose a life, you live one.”
 Both time and relationships are finite.
 There is nothing any of us can do to change this fact.
-However, while we are here and connected let’s try and make the most of the experience and minimize our opportunities for remorse and regret before it’s too late.
+However, while we are here and connected, let’s try to make the most of the experience and minimize our opportunities for remorse and regret before it’s too late.